bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Yeah, I guess maybe a combination thereof.
 A topic that you're maybe familiar with you want to provide insightful feedback but in order to do that you need to acquire the knowledge to even know what is valuable feedback.
-Is it really just a matter of spending the time and doing the work and and jumping into the intricacies of the proposed changes and its potential effects?
+Is it really just a matter of spending the time and doing the work and jumping into the intricacies of the proposed changes and its potential effects?
 Do you spend a lot of time doing that before you even write a word of review or do you sort of take a different approach to it?

 Sebastian Falbesoner: 00:21:47

 Yeah, it always depends on what kind of review it is.
-There are these small things called nits where you just propose to change code styles and stuff which are often thrown the palm because those are not like affecting like the deep logic of PR.
+There are these small things called nits where you just propose to change code styles and stuff which are often frowned upon because those are not like affecting like the deep logic of PR.
 But what I definitely do is first check out the PR locally, play around with it, maybe try to break it.
 I think when you work a little bit for PR, then you for some time, then it's easier to give valuable feedback compared to if you just look at it online on GitHub maybe.
 Actually using it, try to do something useful with it, or even sometimes try to do something that is not intended with it, just to see what could go wrong in the worst case.